marian-code/wikipedia-music-tags/code_changelog.md

 - minor bugfixes
 - moved edited versions of external libs (google_images_search, lyricsfinder) to new folder.
+- further reorganizing of code, moved setup files to separate folder

 ### 24.6.2019
 - bugfixes and further restructure